 Step 3.
 Checking ADB connection.

 We will connect an android device to our system.
 But before we connect the android device, we need to make sure that the device has ‘USB Debugging’ enabled.
-It can be enabled by going into device Settings & then into the Developer Options (Some devices require that you tap several times on Android Version in About Phone section to enable Developer Options).
+It can be enabled by going into device Settings & then into the Developer Options (Some devices require that you tap several times on Android Version in the About Phone section to enable Developer Options).
 Now once that’s enabled, all we have to do is to connect our Android device to the Ubuntu system using the USB cable.
 Once the device has been connected, open the terminal on your system and execute the following command:

 sudo adb devices